RedisLabs/redislabs-docs/content/rv/api/how-to/manage-api-keys.md

 alwaysopen: false
 categories: ["RC Pro"]
 ---
+## Delete a secret key

+1. Navigate to 'Settings' menu
+1. Click 'Cloud API Keys' tab
+1. Click the red icon on the right, indicating 'Delete'
+1. A confirmation pop-up appears, click 'Delete' to confirm delete or 'Cancel' to keep the secret key

+## Add a new allowed subnet

 API requests must be performed from IP subnets that are specified as allowed subnets to this key.
 Considering that, a newly created secret key does not yet provide API access to the system.

-## Add a new allowed subnet

 1. Click the 'Manage IPs' button associated with the key.
 A pop-up window appears
 1. Click the plus button indicating 'Add new whitelist subnet'